Netherlands Anti-curfew Protests Spark Clashes With Police, Looting - UrduPoint

 Netherlands Anti-curfew Protests Spark Clashes With Police, Looting

-The Hague, (UrduPoint / Pakistan Point News - 24th Jan, 2021 ) :Protests against a new curfew to curb the spread of Covid-19 in the Netherlands have degenerated into clashes with police in some locations, authorities and reports said Sunday.
+The Hague, (UrduPoint / Pakistan Point News - 25th Jan, 2021 ) :Protests against a curfew to curb the spread of Covid-19 in the Netherlands degenerated into clashes with police and looting in cities across the country Sunday, authorities and reports said.

-Authorities used water cannon and dogs in a square in central Amsterdam, where hundreds of protesters gathered over the curfew that began Saturday, public television NOS reported.
+Police used water cannon and dogs in Amsterdam, public television NOS reported, after hundreds gathered to protest the curfew which is set to last until February 10 and is the country's first since World War II.

-In Eindhoven in the country's south, police fired tear gas to disperse a crowd of several hundred, regional television Omroep Brabant reported.
-At least 30 people were arrested there, police said.
+In the southern city of Eindhoven, police fired tear gas to disperse a crowd of several hundred, regional television Omroep Brabant reported.
+At least 30 people were arrested there, according to police.

 "The fire in a screening centre in Urk goes beyond all limits," Health Minister Hugo de Jonge said on Sunday.

-The 9 pm to 4:30 am curfew is the country's first since World War II, with Prime Minister Mark Rutte saying it is needed to bring down virus case numbers.
-Violators face a 95-euro ($115) fine.
+Violators of the 9 pm to 4:30 am curfew, which Prime Minister Mark Rutte says is needed to bring case numbers down, face a 95-euro ($115) fine.

+- 'Careless' - Rutte also announced on Wednesday a ban on flights from Britain, South Africa and South America, and a cut in the number of guests allowed in people's homes to one, from the previous limit of two.

 New variants of the virus have led to deep concern in Europe, particularly a more infectious strain that first emerged in Britain.